RenderKit/embree/doc/src/install.md

 SYCL compile flags for each C++ file that contains DPC++ device side code or kernels.

-### AOT Compilation

-For ahead of time compilation (AOT compilation) add these compile options to the compilation phase:

-    -fsycl -Xclang -fsycl-allow-func-ptr -fsycl-targets=spir64_gen

-These options enable SYCL two phase compilation (`-fsycl` option), enable function pointer support (`-Xclang -fsycl-allow-func-ptr` option), and ahead of time (AOT) compilation (`-fsycl-targets=spir64_gen` option).

-The following link options have to get added to the linking stage of your application when compiling ahead of time for DG2 devices:

-    -fsycl -fsycl-targets=spir64_gen
-    -Xsycl-target-backend=spir64_gen "-device XE_HPG_CORE"

-This in particular configures the devices for AOT compilation to `XE_HPG_CORE`.

-To get a list of all device supported by AOT compilation look at the help of the device option in ocloc tool:

-    ocloc compile --help

 ### JIT Compilation

-We recommend using just in time compilation (JIT compilation) to compile Embree SYCL applications.
+We recommend using just in time compilation (JIT compilation) together with [SYCL JIT caching] to compile Embree SYCL applications.
 For JIT compilation add these options to the compilation phase:

     -fsycl -Xclang -fsycl-allow-func-ptr -fsycl-targets=spir64